dennislee22/dennislee22.github.io/docs/cml/noisyneighbour.md

 4. Open a `Terminal Access` box of the CML session and run the `top` command.

-5. Run the above compute intensive Python code and observe CPU utilization as well as the total execution time.
+5. Run the above compute intensive Python code.
+Observe CPU utilization as well as the total execution time.

 6. The CPU utilization is now limited to the set limit of 1960 milicore and tt takes longer to execute the same code.